arduino/library-registry/FAQ.md

 https://github.com/arduino/arduino-lint-action

+### Who is allowed to add a library to Library Manager?

+Everyone is welcome to submit libraries for inclusion in Library Manager, regardless of whether you are involved in the library's development.

+Note that libraries will need to be compliant with [all requirements](#update-requirements) in order to be accepted.
+If not, you will need to work with the library maintainer to achieve compliance.

 ## Updates

 ### How can I publish a new release once my library is in the list?

 1. Make sure the library is compliant with [all requirements](#update-requirements).
-1. Update the `version` in your [`library.properties`](https://arduino.github.io/arduino-cli/latest/library-specification/#library-metadata)).
+1. Update the `version` in the library's [`library.properties`](https://arduino.github.io/arduino-cli/latest/library-specification/#library-metadata)).
-1. Tag your library once more and push the new tag (or create a release if your Git-hosting site offers a way to do it, for example with [GitHub "releases"](https://help.github.com/articles/creating-releases/)).
+1. Tag the library's repository once more and push the new tag (or create a release if the library's Git-hosting site offers a way to do it, for example with [GitHub "releases"](https://help.github.com/articles/creating-releases/)).

-[Our indexer](#how-is-the-library-manager-index-generated) checks for new releases every hour and will eventually fetch and publish your new release.
+[Our indexer](#how-is-the-library-manager-index-generated) checks for new releases every hour and will eventually fetch and publish the new release.

 ### What are the requirements for publishing new releases of libraries already in the Library Manager list?